|Juvenile Arrest Rate Trends

 |Note: Rates are arrests of persons ages 10-17 per 100,000 persons ages 10-17 in the resident population.
 Persons of Hispanic ethnicity may be of any race, i.e., white, black, American Indian, or Asian.
 Arrests of Hispanics are not reported separately.

 [Text only] [Excel file]

-- In 2011, the liquor law violation arrest rate for white juveniles was less than the American Indian rate, nearly three times the black rate and nearly five times the Asian rate.
+- In 2012, the liquor law violation arrest rate for white juveniles was less than the American Indian rate, four times the black rate and six times the Asian rate.

 Internet Citation: OJJDP Statistical Briefing Book.
 Online.
 Available:

 December 09, 2014.

 USA.gov | Privacy | Policies & Disclaimers | FOIA | Site Map | Ask a Question | OJJDP Home

 A component of the Office of Justice Programs, U.S. Department of Justice